eth-easl/orion/artifact_evaluation/README.md

 * We provide scripts for reproducing Figures 7 and 10.
 * In order to reduce the GPU hours and cost of the experiments, we evaluate only ResNet50 and MobileNetV2 running as high-priority jobs in both cases, and compare Orion with the most competitive baselines (REEF and MPS), while also evaluating the ideal behavior.
 * All experiments are repeated 3 times.
+* We provide the kernel profiles of the submitted workloads under [orion/benchmarking/model_kernels](../benchmarking/model_kernels/).

 ## Start a VM